Estimation of the Hurst and the stability indices of a $H$-self-similar stable process: Examples

-\subsection{Examples}
+\section{Examples}

-In this subsection, we state main results giving the rate of convergence in Section \ref{section.3} for four examples: fractional Brownian motion, $S\alpha S$-stable L\'evy motion, well-balanced linear fractional stable motion, Takenaka's process, with a central limit theorem in the first two cases.
+In this section, we study four classical examples: fractional Brownian motion, $S\alpha S$-stable L\'evy motion, well-balanced linear fractional stable motion, Takenaka's process.
+For these, we will show in Section \ref{section.4} that (\ref{eq.9.2}) is valid, so that the conclusion of Theorem \ref{thm.5} holds.
+We precise this theorem by providing the rate of convergence defined in (\ref{eq.9.2}) and a central limit theorem for the first two cases.